Garver hits a pair of homers, Twins beat Indians 5-3

 Puig hit a one-hop ground ball in the fourth inning back to Odorizzi and didn’t run toward first base.
 Puig took a quick step out of the box before turning around and heading back to the dugout as Odorizzi walked the ball to first.

 In the dugout, Puig was approached by Carlos Santana and manager Terry Francona.
-Santana walked and sat with Puig, talking to the mercurial outfielder for several minutes.
+Santana sat with Puig, talking to the mercurial outfielder for several minutes.

+“Santana was giving me advice that I need to run out every play,” Puig said.
+“I am 100% with him and said sorry to him and sorry to Tito.
+I’m suppose to run on that play and I don’t know what happened in my mind when I stay at the plate and not running.
+Tomorrow is a new day and I need to run every play.
+That’s not going to happen again.”

 TRAINER’S ROOM